hchris28/shop-wedgwood/README.md

 6.  **Deploying the site**

+    The site is deployed each time a commit is pushed to the master branch or a pull request is merged into the master branch.
+The workflow is defined in .github/workflows/build_and_deploy.yml.

-    To deploy the site run the command...
+    To deploy the site from your local working copy run the command...

       ```shell
       npm run deploy